Is your marriage in need of help?

 He and his wife have eight children, which includes five adults.
 He enjoys watching all Wisconsin college and professional sports teams, and he plays tennis when he has a chance.

-Michelle is a Catholic licensed professional counselor who received her Master of Arts Degree in counseling from the Franciscan University of Steubenville.
-Since obtaining her degree she has served at the Diocesan level working with people with disabilities and at the parish level working as a director of Religious Education and Youth Ministry.
+Michelle is a Catholic Licensed Professional Counselor who received her Master of Arts Degree in counseling from the Franciscan University of Steubenville.
+Since obtaining her degree, she has worked with people with disabilities at the diocesan level, as well as serving as a Director of Religious Education and Youth Ministry at the parish level.

 Anthony Shay, Ed.
 D, LPC, SAC, CRC